AnyFetch/developers.anyfetch.com/blueprint.md

 ### Update documents [POST]
 Ping all providers for the current company, checking for new available documents.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `429 Too Many Requests`: this endpoint is throttled.

 + Response 202

 ## Reset company [/company/reset]
 ## Reset company [DELETE]
 Reset **all** documents, tokens and providers from the account.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.

 + Response 204